 You recommend Trader Joe’s stevia, but it has milk in it!

+You see, this is why I created Virgin Sprinkles.
+Buying store-brand sweeteners can become confusing!
 There are 2 different kinds of Trader Joe’s stevia.
 The larger container has milk & you should avoid it.
-Look for the smaller container (see pictures), which is 100% pure organic stevia.
+Look for the smaller container, which is 100% pure organic stevia.
 It is vegan & gluten free.
 FYI: while the larger container might seem like a better buy, the tiny container actually has 622 servings because it is pure stevia with no fillers.